guibueno/guibueno.github.io/_docs/eval-03-individual-focus.markdown

 **Image** - _Content covered during the brief demonstration_
 {: style="text-align: center"}

 The way I conducted those classes is still what most guides of my design decisions.
-Also, having tested that specific approach with hundreds of students over many months really simplifies the process of evaluating the design of **LanguageBug**.
+Also, having tested that particular approach with hundreds of students over many months really simplifies the process of evaluating the design of **LanguageBug**.

-Then, I presented some quantitative data on the learning that had just occured and collected general feedback from my peers.
-They seemed to have enjoyed the experience and most of them agreed it was fairly challenging.
+Then, I presented some quantitative data on the learning that had just occurred and collected general feedback from my peers.
+They seemed to have enjoyed the experience, and most of them agreed it was fairly challenging.

 ![Teaching Experience](/images/eval-ipf-data.png)
 {: style="text-align: center"}